okikorg/adist/README.md

 Developed by [okik.ai](https://okik.ai).

+> **⚠️ IMPORTANT**: This is an active development project.
+Breaking changes may occur between versions as we continue to improve the tool.
+Please check the changelog when updating.

 ## Features

 - 🔍 Fast document indexing and semantic searching
 - 📁 Support for multiple projects
 - 🎯 Project-specific search
+- 🧩 Block-based indexing for more precise document analysis
 - 🤖 LLM-powered document summarization using Anthropic's Claude or local Ollama models
 - 🗣️ Interactive chat with AI about your codebase
 - 📊 Project statistics and file analysis